We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 1. It’s Easy to Find Games

 Easily the biggest advantage of playing Adventurers League is how easy it is to find games.
 In-person, you can usually find AL games at comic book shops, game stores, conventions, and just about anywhere else.
-Online, there are sons of Discord servers you play games on.
+Online, there are tons of Discord servers you play games on.
 Rather than trying to find a homebrew game, Adventurers League makes the whole process easy and painless.

 2. Your Characters Carry Over